 - Late stage: During the late stages of Meniere's disease, patients will not suffer from vertigo as often, and some people will be relieved from it forever.
 However, tinnitus and hearing loss will likely get progressively worse, and people will likely experience unsteady balance regularly.
 Most people feel unstable in dark conditions when bearings are off.

 Along with the common symptoms of Meniere's disease, it's possible to suffer from depression or anxiety.
-Since the ailment affects an individual's hearing, one may lose confidence to have conversations with others or at work, which can lead to depression or anxiety.
-In addition, symptoms tend to pop up out of nowhere, so those living with Meniere's can live in a constant anxious state unsure of when
+Since the ailment affects an individual's hearing, one may lose confidence to have conversations with others or at work, which can contribute to depression or anxiety.
+In addition, symptoms tend to pop up out of nowhere, so those living with Meniere's can live in a constant anxious state unsure of when an episode will occur.

 In order to diagnose the disease, an individual must experience tinnitus, hearing loss and vertigo more than once.
 Since all of these issues can stand alone or be associated with other diseases, Meniere's can sometimes be difficult to diagnose.